TristanDamron/Pupil/README.md

 Sets camera IPD settings and triggers auto adjustments. *Requires a PupilCameraRig prefab to be in the scene*

 ## Resources/PupilSteamVRCameraRig.prefab
-Slightly modified SteamVR camera rig that includes the PupilCameraRig prefab. *Requires the SteamVR Unity plugin*
+Slightly modified SteamVR camera rig that includes the PupilCameraRig prefab. *Requires the SteamVR Unity pluginand [SteamVR] prefab in scene*

 ## Resources/PupilProfiler.prefab
 Records system information and dumps it in a text file.